SarahZimmermann-Schmutzler/truck_signs_api/README.md

     docker build -t truck_signs .
     ```

-4. Create a **docker networ**` so that the App- and Database-Container can communicate:
+4. Create a **docker network**` so that the App- and Database-Container can communicate:
     ```bash
     docker network create truck_signs_network
     ```